 Not only the jewel in their studio catalogue, Exile & Grace is also giving King King’s setlists a shot in the arm, as the band roll out on a white-knuckle 2018 tour schedule that would make lesser road warriors quake.
 With the addition of respected keys man Jonny Dyke (ex-James Morrison/Elkie Brooks), they’re wasting no time, hitting the New Year running with a five-date UK tour that kicks off at London’s Shepherd’s Bush Empire, then rolling on to major cities across Europe (“We just need to believe in that old adage from Wayne’s World – if you build it, they will come,” says Alan of the auspicious venues in the diary.
 “We’ve got the ambition and drive to make it work”).
 Following a summer of festival action, September will see the boys support the mighty Europe on the Walk The Earth tour, warming up the crowds everywhere from Glasgow Barrowlands to the Royal Albert Hall.

-It’s the sort of itinerary that working rock bands dream of.
+It is the itinerary that working rock bands dream of.
 But then, there’s been no shortage of pinch-yourself moments for King King, ever since the band’s touchdown at the 2010 Monaghan Blues Festival and the following year’s British Blues Award-winning debut album, Take My Hand (declared “tremendous” by Maverick).
-In 2013, Standing In The Shadows underlined the collective’s sharpening songcraft, while 2015’s Reaching For The Light infiltrated Classic Rock’s Best Album poll – and secured a nomination for ‘Best New Band’ at the magazine’s coveted Roll Of Honour.
+In 2013, Standing In The Shadows underlined the collective’s sharpening songcraft, while 2015’s Reaching For The Light Infiltrated Classic Rock’s Best Album poll – and secured a nomination for ‘Best New Band’ at the magazine’s coveted Roll Of Honour.
 By May 2016, they were even ready to deliver their long-demanded live album, with King King Live placing above The Rolling Stones in the Amazon Blues Chart.
 “With each album, each year and every time we write songs,” says Alan, “we’re always striving to get better.”

 No backslaps.
 No laps of honour.
 No smelling the roses.
-Propelled by the acclaim of Exile & Grace and their extraordinary chemistry, King King are ready to swagger into 2018, and raise the stakes as their story unfolds.
-“This is the next chapter in King King’s journey,” says Alan, “and we want to take this band as far as we can…”
+Propelled by the acclaim of Exile & Grace and their extraordinary chemistry, King King are ready to swagger into 2020, and raise the stakes as their story unfolds.